azumari/workforce-logic/readme.md

 cohesive application.

 Project Felice is the heart of the project and focuses primarily upon the base 'On Boarding' process at Revature LLC.
-The base 'On Boarding' process primary purpose is to record and manage all new associates that are just joining Revature or even old associates that are returning or still presently a part of Revature.
+The base 'On Boarding' process' primary purpose is to record and manage all new associates that are just joining Revature or even old associates that are returning or still presently a part of Revature.
 Felice communicates this data to both Project Charlie and Project Grace.